 The power of individual processors remains essentially constant; currently, the only way to increase a computer’s processing power is to scale the number of processors.

 Clearly, developing future generations of supercomputers calls for disruptive technologies, in particular in the area of electric power consumption management.
-To this end, the CEA decided to adopt a pro-active co-design methodology for future computers, alongside Atos/Bull, with which the CEA has built up a partnership over more than a decade.
+To this end, the CEA decided to adopt a pro-active co-design methodology for future computers, alongside Atos/Bull, with which the CEA has built up a partnership over more than 15 years.

 The agreement between CEA and Atos/Bull to develop an exascale supercomputer by 2020 sets out the R&D objectives that must be achieved in order to address major challenges in areas such as energy performance, operating reliability and mass interconnection.